MelinaMoraiti/C-Minesweeper/README.md

    1. Number of rows: Enter the desired number of rows for the game grid and press Enter.
    2. Number of columns: Enter the desired number of columns and press Enter.
    3. Number of mines: Specify the number of mines to be placed on the grid and press Enter.
-   4. Enter action 'R' or 'r' to reveal a cell and 'F' or 'f' to flag a cell.
+   4. Enter action 'R' or 'r' to reveal a cell and 'F' or 'f' to flag a suspected mine.
    5. Enter coordinates (row and column) to reveal or cells.

 - Input Validation: